Badgerati/Pode/README.md

 When creating an API in Pode, you specify logic for certain routes for specific HTTP methods.
 Methods supported are: DELETE, GET, HEAD, MERGE, OPTIONS, PATCH, POST, PUT, and TRACE.

+> There is a special `*` method you can use, which means a route applies to every HTTP method

-The method to create new routes is `route`, this will take your method, route, and logic.
+The method to create new routes is `route`, this will take your HTTP method, route, and logic.
 For example, let's say you want a basic GET `ping` endpoint to just return `pong`:

 ```powershell
 Server -Port 8080 {